-If, as a school, we are concerned a child is being sexually exploited we will follow the procedures set out in this document and make reference to the local guidance provided by the PAN Dorset safeguarding Partnership.
+If, as a Trust or one of its schools, we are concerned a child is being sexually exploited we will follow the procedures set out in this document and make reference to the local guidance provided by the PAN Dorset safeguarding Partnership.

-Further guidance can be obtained from 'Child Sexual Exploitation Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation can be useful when considering cases of CSE'. (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/591903/CSE Guidance Core Document 13.02.2017.pdf)
+Further guidance can be obtained from 'Child Sexual Exploitation Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation can be useful when considering cases of CSE'. (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment_data/file/591903/CSE_Guidance_Core_Document_13.02.2017.pdf)